Bridging Loans Pros & Cons – Full guide on the advantages and disadvantages of bridging loans

 Security, usually in the form of another property, is usually required by many bridging loan providers.
 Depending on the value, loan security can be just a single piece of property or several developments or land tracts.

-The loan is usually secured by taking a charge of the property (or properties) in question.
+The loan is usually secured by taking charge of the property (or properties) in question.
 This may be filed at one’s local land registry as a first charge or even a second or third.

 First charges are used for an unencumbered property without any existing loans or mortgages secured upon it; second and third charges apply when the property is under an existing charge but is not being cleared.